koriym/Koriym.EnvJson/README.md

 [Japanese](./README.ja.md)

-Use JSON instead of INI files to set environment variables.
+Use JSON instead of  `.env` file to set environment variables.
-Validation by [JSON schema](https://json-schema.org/) is performed on ENV values as well as JSON.
+Validation by [JSON schema](https://json-schema.org/) is performed on environment variables as well as JSON.

 ## Installation